moodle/moodlenet/README.md

 ```

 every other time you start system remember to start docker containers first
-if you didn't deleted them you can just
+if you didn't deleted them you can simply

 ```bash
 docker start mnrabbit mnarango